- Civil and Environmental Engineering, University College Cork (1999)

 - Bachelor’s Degree in Civil Engineering, Michigan State University (2014)

-- Fundamentals of Engineering, Colorado
+- Bachelor of Science in Civil Engineering, Colorado State University (2017)

 Richard Goulding, P.E., M.B.A.